matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  -->

 ### Coordinator switchover
-When the block height reaches a range boundary then all nodes independently reach a universal conclusion the new coordinator.
+When the block height reaches a range boundary then all nodes independently reach a universal conclusion to chose the new coordinator.

 Lets consider the case where the scenario explored above continues to the point where the blockchain moves to start mining block 5.
 In the interim, while node A was coordinator, nodes B, C and D delegated transactions `B-1`, `B-2`, `B-3`,  `C-1`, `C-2`, `C-3`, `D-1`, `D-2` and `D-3`,  and A itself has assembled `A-1`, `A-2`, `A-3`.